-In Norway, women aged 50 to 69 years are invited to breast cancer screening biennially.
+In Norway, women aged 50 to 69 are invited to breast cancer screening every other year.
 The goal is to detect breast cancer at an early stage to provide less aggressive treatment and reduce the mortality from the disease.

-Breast cancer survivors can experience a wide range of complications and late treatment effects, which can affect their long-term quality of life.
-These may include side effects related to heart and lung function, altered pregnancy and childbirth opportunities, development of arm lymphedema, neuropathy, skin changes and/or chronic pain and fatigue.
-Various psychosocial consequences, such as depression and anxiety, can also be caused by breast cancer treatment.
+Breast cancer survivors can experience a wide range of complications and late treatment effects that affect their long-term quality of life.
+These may include side effects related to heart and lung function, altered pregnancy and childbirth opportunities, development of arm lymphedema, neuropathy, skin changes and chronic pain and fatigue.
+Psychosocial consequences, such as depression and anxiety, can also be caused by breast cancer treatment.

-The current evidence on relationships between breast cancer detected by screening and long-term effects of treatment in the form of various late effects and the impact on women’s long-term quality of life is insufficient.
-Breast tumors detected by screening are often smaller and have less frequently spread to other parts of the body than breast tumors detected due to symptoms such as breast lump.
-It may be that the less aggressive treatment of screen-detected breast cancer can result in a lower extent of serious and long-lasting late effects for women compared to the treatment of breast cancer detected due to symptoms.
+We do not know enough about the relationships between breast cancer detected by screening, long-term effects of treatment and the impact on women’s long-term quality of life.
+Breast tumors detected by screening ("screen-detected cancers") are often smaller and have less frequently spread to other parts of the body than breast tumors detected due to symptoms such as a lump.
+Does the less aggressive treatment for screen-detected breast cancer result in fewer serious and long-lasting effects for women compared to the treatment of breast cancer detected due to symptoms?

-To the best of our knowledge, no breast cancer survivor studies have been conducted to investigate whether women’s long-term quality of life differs between women with breast cancer detected by screening and women with breast cancer detected due to symptoms.
+To the best of our knowledge, no breast cancer survivor studies have investigated whether long-term quality of life differs for women whose breast cancers were detected by screening compared to those whose breast cancer was detected due to symptoms.

-The aim of this project is to investigate the long-term effects of breast cancer diagnosis and subsequent treatment for women with screening detected versus symptomatic breast cancer.
+The aim of this project is to investigate the long-term effects of breast cancer diagnosis and treatment for women with screen-detected versus symptomatic breast cancer.

-We will also examine the effect of the mode of detection; whether breast cancer is screen-detected, detected between two screening examinations/appointments (so-called interval cancer) or detected outside of the screening program.
+We will also examine the effect of whether breast cancer is screen-detected, detected between two screening examinations/appointments ("interval cancers") or detected outside of the screening program.
 In addition, we will investigate whether tumor characteristics (tumor diameter, histological grade and lymph node and receptor status) are associated with women’s long-term quality of life.

-We will use a self-reported questionnaire to obtain information on treatment, quality of life and any long-term effects of the treatment from 1 to 12 years after diagnosis.
-The results of the questionnaire and data on tumor characteristics will be compared between the groups and with women without breast cancer.
+We will use a questionnaire to obtain self-reported information on women`s treatment, quality of life, and any treatment effects experienced 1 to 12 years after diagnosis.
+The results of the questionnaire and data on tumor characteristics will be compared between the different groups of women with and without breast cancer.

 Quality-adjusted life years will be used to measure the burden of long-term effects.
 Quality-adjusted life years encompass the length of life and are often measured as the person’s ability to perform daily life activities without pain and mental disturbance.